-Sativa marijuana strains represent an anomaly of sorts in that they can produce a wealth of potent health benefits, while at the same time instigating a range of adverse side effects in some individuals.
+Sativa marijuana strains are an anomaly of sorts in that they can produce a wealth of potential health benefits while at the same time instigating a range of adverse side effects in some individuals.

-If you’ve ever heard about folks (maybe you’re one of them) who tend to get paranoid or experience increased anxiety after smoking cannabis, the culprit is generally a sativa or sativa-dominant hybrid strain that has immensely high THC levels.
+If you’ve ever heard about folks (maybe you’re one of them) who tend to get paranoid or experience increased anxiety after smoking cannabis, often the culprit is a sativa or sativa-dominant hybrid strain that has high levels of THC.

-While the outstanding cerebral high of these strains can translate into incomparable medical benefits, it can also be too much to handle for a lot of patients that are not familiar with the mind-altering effects of cannabis.
+While the incredible cerebral high of sativas may correspond with potent medicinal benefits, that same ‘high’ feeling may be too much to handle for patients unfamiliar with the mind-altering effects of cannabis.

-In this article, we discuss some of the most common and traditional medical uses of sativa marijuana strains, while also pointing out ways to take full advantage while minimizing the risk of heightened anxiety or THC-induced paranoia.
+This article discusses some of the most common and traditional medical uses of sativa marijuana strains.
+We also offer suggestions on how to take full advantage of sativas while minimizing the risk of anxiety and THC-induced paranoia.

-How the Medical Effects of Sativa Relate to the Strain’s Origin
+How the Medical Effects of Sativa Relate to a Strain’s Origin

-One of the cool things about pure sativa cannabis is that, like pure indicas, they are fully native to a specific geographic region of the world.
-Known as ‘landrace’ or ‘heirloom’ strains, these marijuana plants have evolved over millennia to contain a specific, highly-adapted set of chemical and physical properties.
+An intriguing fact about pure sativa cannabis strains is that they are native to specific geographic regions of the world.
+Known as ‘landrace’ or ‘heirloom’ strains, these marijuana plants have evolved over millennia to contain specific, highly-adapted sets of chemical and physical properties.

 Generally speaking, all marijuana falls into one of three varieties: Cannabis sativa, Cannabis indica, and Cannabis ruderalis.
-Since ruderalis weed is relatively rare and not often used for therapeutic or recreational purposes, it is usually not considered as one of the “weed types.”
+Ruderalis is usually not discussed in medical circles since it is relatively rare and not often used for therapeutic or recreational purposes.

-As such, most anyone on earth would agree that a marijuana strain is either an indica strain, a sativa strain, or a hybrid.
-Pure indicas and sativas are getting harder and harder to find as genetics become diluted with enhanced cross-breeding, but they are still out there.
-And rest assured that the medical effects of pure sativa strains can be absolutely phenomenal.
+As such, most agree that a marijuana strain is either considered an indica strain, a sativa strain, or a hybrid.
+Pure indicas and sativas are getting harder and harder to find as genetics become diluted from generations of cross-breeding.
+They are, however, still out there if you look hard enough.

-As mentioned earlier, any pure sativa or indica strain will have originally grown in a native geographical region.
-While indicas are thought to have first evolved in the Himalayan region of central Asia, pure sativa strains are known to be native to more tropical, equatorial climates.
-This includes areas like southeast Asia (Thailand, Cambodia, Vietnam), Jamaica, South Africa, and equatorial South America (namely Colombia and Brazil).
+As mentioned earlier, any pure sativa (or indica) strain will have originated from specific geographical regions.
+These include Southeast Asia (Thailand, Cambodia, Vietnam), Jamaica, South Africa, and equatorial South America (namely Colombia and Brazil).
+While many believe that indicas first evolved in the Himalayan region of central Asia, pure sativa strains are known to be native to more tropical, equatorial climates.

-Compared to indica varieties, landrace sativa plants are tall and thin, boasting narrow skeleton-like water leaves amidst an abundance of pistil-covered flowers.
-While indica strains are known to be traditionally higher in CBD content, pure sativas often boast extremely high THC levels (this is one of the main reasons why the medical effects of sativa strains are so “cerebrally-centered”).
+Compared to indica varieties, landrace sativa plants are tall and thin, boasting narrow, skeleton-like water leaves amidst an abundance of pistil-covered flowers.
+While indica strains are known to be traditionally higher in CBD content, pure sativas often boast high THC levels, which is one of the main reasons why the intoxicating effects of sativa strains are so “cerebrally-centered.”

 Medical Effects of Sativa Strains are Defined by Their Cannabinoid and Terpene Profiles

-To be clear, the medical uses of sativa marijuana strains are not explicitly defined by the plant’s THC content.
-While sativas generally seem to have a higher THC and lower CBD content than indicas, there is a lot more going on than this, at least on a chemical level.
+To be clear, the potential medical uses of sativa marijuana strains are not explicitly defined by the plant’s THC content.
+While sativas generally have a higher THC and lower CBD content than indicas, additional chemical components still have a role to play in the strains’ intoxicating effects.

-For example, THC and CBD are just two of many (well over 100 have been identified) naturally-occurring phytocannabinoids in cannabis.
-In addition to cannabinoids, marijuana also contains a wide range of terpenes, flavonoids, and Omega-3 and 6 acids; all of which have been known to pose influential effects on the body and mind.
+For example, THC and CBD are just two of many (well over 100 have been identified) naturally occurring phytocannabinoids in cannabis.
+In addition to cannabinoids, marijuana also contains a wide range of terpenes and flavonoids; all of these components influence the body and mind.

-A cannabis user will experience different medical effects depending on the specific chemical profile of the strain that is consumed.
-Since the active compounds in marijuana work together in a synergistic manner rather than by themselves individually, a massive range of physical, psychological, emotional, and behavioral effects can be experienced.
+A cannabis user may experience different psychoactive effects depending on the specific chemical profile of the strain consumed.
+Since the active compounds in marijuana work synergistically rather than individually, they can provide a massive range of physical, psychological, emotional, and behavioral effects.

-Fortunately for those who are curious about the medical effects of sativa strains, landrace genetics tend to be pretty consistent and “anticipatable,” at least compared to the hodgepodge of effects that you get with hybrids.
-What follows are the top-5 medical benefits experienced by those who consume sativa marijuana.
+Fortunately for those who are curious about the potential medicinal effects of sativa strains, landrace genetics tend to be pretty consistent (at least compared to hybrids) in terms of the effects that consumers can anticipate.
+What follows are the top-5 medicinal benefits experienced by those who consume sativa marijuana.

-The Top-5 Medical Effects of Sativa Marijuana Strains
+The Top-5 Medicinal Effects of Sativa Marijuana Strains

 1 | Elevates Mood